banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 What you need to know:

-• u: crontab is opening the current user crontab by default, but you can specify which one to open (if you have enough privileges).
+• u: crontab opens the current user’s scheduler by default, but you can specify which one to open (if you have enough privileges).

-Most of the time, you will only use the commands “crontab -l” or “crontab -e”.
+Most of the time, you’ll only need the commands “crontab -l” or “crontab -e”.

 Download now